Benchmarking the multiconfigurational Hartree method by the exact wavefunction of two harmonically trapped bosons with contact interaction: Introduction

-The present study is inspired by the ongoing debate on the convergence of MCTDH, see, e.g., Refs.~\cite{DrummondBrand,SakmannReply,Olsen,cosme}.
+The present study is partly inspired by the ongoing debate on the convergence of MCTDH, see, e.g., Refs.~\cite{DrummondBrand,SakmannReply,Olsen,cosme}.
 These convergence issues arise because the MCTDH equations of motion become singular as soon as unoccupied orbitals occur during the real or imaginary time evolution.
-Hence some (nonunique) prescription of regularization is needed, see for example \cite{lee,manthe,KlossLubich,MeyerWang}.
+Hence, some (nonunique) prescription of regularization is needed, see for example \cite{manthe,KlossLubich,MeyerWang}.
+In particular, the MCTDH method, based on the Dirac-Frenkel variational principle, does not provide a rigorous control of the error of many-body evolution such as, e.g., the McLachlan principle of least error does \cite{lee}.
 Furthermore, it is not clear whether MCTDH is more accurate in comparison to, e.g., the alternative approach of using the truncated Wigner method for either large or small number of particles $N$ \cite{Olsen}.
 This stems from the fact that neither method, MCTDH nor truncated Wigner (see also, e.g., Ref.~\cite{DrummondWigner}) provides a {\em control parameter} for its accuracy to be assessed within given numerical resources.
 This should be compared with (number-conserving) Bogoliubov theory \cite{CastinDum,Cederbaum}, where this control parameter is some power of the inverse of the particle number, $1/N$.
 Rigorous results on the accuracy of retaining just a single orbital in the field operator expansion are available in the limit of particle number $N\rightarrow \infty$, provided the (formal) condition is met that the interaction coupling $g$ decreases as $1/N$, and hence $g=g(N)$ tends to zero in that limit \cite{Lieb,Lieb2003}.
 These rigorous results are, in addition, limited to reproducing the Gross-Pitaevskii energy correctly, while higher-order correlations reveal deviations from mean-field physics even in the large $N$ limit keeping $gN$ fixed cf., e.g., \cite{klaiman2015,klaiman2016}.